ctfer-io/ctfd-chall-manager/webdocs/introduction/_index.md

 github_project_repo: https://github.com/ctfer-io/ctfd-chall-manager
 weight: 1
 description: >
-  Short guides to introduces you the plugin and its configuration.
+  Short guides to introduce you to the plugin and its configuration.
 resources:
 - src: "**.png"
 tags: [Setup, Infrastructure]